-The second type of data are statistical data from the U.S. Census (i.e. data abstracted and compiled from the original enumeration) is released within a year or so of the census being taking taken.
+As previously mentioned, the numerical or statistical data from the U.S. Census (i.e. data abstracted and compiled from the original enumeration) is released within a year or so of the census being taking taken.
 This statistical data is critical for federal and state government planning, apportionment of funds at the federal, state, and local levels, and many other governmental and social needs.
-This data is used by grant writers, business planners, social and scientific researchers, educators, and many others.
+It is utilized by grant writers, business planners, social and scientific researchers, educators, and others.
 In addition, the Census Bureau has hundreds of programs that allow decision-makers to access more timely information about our country and communities.
 These Census Bureau statistics and programs are summary statistical data and do not contain the personal names shown in the original census records.

 This research guide contains: